Lissenden Gardens: Purchase by Camden Council

 In 1972 the Armstrong family decided to sell the estate through a sealed bid auction.
 The residents formed a tenants’ association and planned an expert campaign to save the estate.
 This was a period when many estates were being sold and tenants being persuaded to leave, so that new owners could refurbish them and then sell them to owner occupiers, making a significant profit.
 The Lissenden Gardens Tenants Association lost the battle to prevent the Armstrongs from selling privately, in spite of devising the Lissenden Formula, a creative proposal for the Camden Council to buy the estate, but to then allow tenants to buy the leases to their flats.
 The estate was purchased by Gulindell.
 Their first act was to put up the rents.

 The Gulindell plan was thwarted by the tenants' association campaign.
 The Council prepared plans to serve a compulsory purchase order on the Gardens, and the tenants' association used this fact to dissuade potential purchasers of vacant flats with posters in windows, warning "‘Caveat emptor’ – buyer beware – the estate was the subject of a compulsory purchase order".

-Central government refused to approve the compulsory purchase in July 1973, but the council retaliated the same month by serving “dangerous structure” notices on the some of the blocks, requiring the owners to carry out urgent repairs.
+Central government refused to approve the compulsory purchase in July 1973, but the council retaliated the same month by serving “dangerous structure” notices on some of the blocks, requiring the owners to carry out urgent repairs.
 No flats had been sold and an economic crisis was looming.
 The council persuaded Gulindell to sell.
-On 6 October 1973 council leader Frank Dobson, announced that Camden Council had bought the estate for £2.8 million.
+On 6 October 1973, council leader Frank Dobson announced that Camden Council had bought the estate for £2.8 million.

 Residents continued to be organised and active after the sale to the council.
-They successfully resisted a comprehensive modernisation that would have destroyed the community, by moving all residents out for a number of years, and changed the appearance of the estate.
-Instead a much more sensitive programme of work was carried out, managed jointly by the council and residents.
-Lissenden Gardens today is a diverse community made up of council tenants, owner occupiers and private renters.
+They successfully resisted a comprehensive modernisation that would have destroyed the community by moving all residents out for a number of years and changed the appearance of the estate.
+Instead, a much more sensitive programme of work was carried out, managed jointly by the council and residents.
+Lissenden Gardens today is a diverse community made up of council tenants, owner occupiers, and private renters.